MSPCA-Angell Headquarters

 Sponsors: Senator Mike Moore; Representatives Tram Nguyen and Vanna Howard

 Status: Referred to the Joint Committee on Judiciary.
 Hearing held on April 4, 2023.
-Extension order filed (until 4/30/2024).
+Accompanied study order.

 Placing reasonable restrictions on owning or accessing animals following an animal cruelty conviction can help end the cycle of animal cruelty.

 Massachusetts law already prohibits convicted animal abusers from working with animals (Ch.
 272 §77).
 Further, the law relating to animal sexual abuse explicitly allows courts to prohibit ownership of, or contact with, animals after a conviction of animal sexual abuse (Ch.
 272 §77C).
-However, a legal gap exists because the law currently does not allow a prohibition on ownership or contact after other kinds of animal cruelty convictions.
+However, a legal gap exists because the law currently does not allow a prohibition on ownership or contact after other forms of animal cruelty convictions.
 This legal gap can lead to increased recidivism rates and needless suffering for animals.

 This legislation would establish that a person convicted of an animal cruelty crime may not harbor, own, possess, or exercise control over an animal or adopt or foster an animal for five years post-conviction, or a greater length of time that the court deems reasonable.
 Additionally, the bill establishes a petition process wherein a first-time offender may appeal their possession ban status if they can demonstrate rehabilitation in a number of specific ways.